manifoldfinance/xga-docs-v0/docs/Developers/sdk.md

 ## Bidder Contracts

-A minimal viable bidder is provided below:
+A minimal viable bidder is provided below.
+[A more sophisticated fill or kill open bidder contract is provided](https://github.com/manifoldfinance/open-bidder-contracts/).

 ```solidity
 /// SPDX-License-Identifier: UPL-1.0